ofoeduchisom/Housing-Price-Prediction/README.md

+Housing Price Prediction in R

-A regression model built in R to predict housing prices using region-specific features.
-Demonstrates data cleaning, feature engineering, model training, and performance evaluation.
+A regression-based predictive model built in R to estimate housing prices using region-specific features.
+This project demonstrates data cleaning, feature engineering, model training, evaluation, and visualization.

+📋 Project Overview

+🎯 Objective: Predict housing prices in a specific region and identify the most important factors driving property values.

+💡 Approach: Use regression techniques on cleaned and engineered datasets to build predictive models and evaluate their performance.

-# Features
+🛠 Features and Methodology

-1. Cleaned and preprocessed housing data using R scripts
+🧹 Data Cleaning and Preprocessing

+Removed duplicates, handled missing values, and ensured correct data types.

+⚙️ Feature Engineering

-2. Engineered features like property age and location-based variables
+Created new variables such as property age and location-based features.

+Selected features based on correlation with sale price.

+📊 Modeling

-3. Trained regression models (e.g., linear regression, random forest)
+Trained regression models including Linear Regression and Random Forest.

-4. Evaluated performance with R², MSE, and RMSE metrics
+Evaluated models using R², MSE, and RMSE metrics.

+📈 Visualization

-5. Visualized feature importance and residuals with ggplot2
+Explored relationships, feature importance, and residuals using ggplot2.

-Tech Stack
+💻 Tech Stack

 Language: R

 Libraries: tidyverse, caret, randomForest, ggplot2

-# Files
+📂 Files

-Housing Data_Same Region.csv – raw dataset
+Housing Data_Same Region.csv – Raw dataset

-House_prediction.R – complete data processing, modeling, and evaluation script
+House_prediction.R – Complete script for data processing, feature engineering, modeling, and evaluation

-# Running the Analysis
+🚀 Running the Analysis

-Launch R or RStudio
+Open R or RStudio.

-Load House_prediction.R
+Load and run House_prediction.R.

-Inspect plots and summary outputs generated in the console or RStudio Plots pane
+Review summary outputs and plots in the console or RStudio Plots pane.

-# Results & Insights
+🔍 Results and Insights

-Final model achieved an R² of X.XX (adjust with your actual score)
+📈 Model Performance: Final model achieved R² = X.XX (replace with your actual score)

-Identified top predictive features: X, Y, Z (customize as per your findings)
+🏆 Top Predictive Features: X, Y, Z (replace with your findings)

-Offers insight into local market trends and price drivers
+💡 Key Insights:

+Property age and location strongly influence price.

+Insights from the model can help identify high-value properties and trends in the local market.

+🔮 Future Work

+Experiment with additional regression techniques or ensemble methods.

+Expand dataset to include multiple regions.

+Develop a user interface for interactive price prediction.